 Always wear sunscreen.

-The CDC suggests using at least 15 SPF at all times, as this will provide some sort of protection to your skin.
+The CDC suggests using at least 15 SPF at all times, as this will provide some protection to your skin.
 You’ll also have to be sure to reapply throughout the day because sunscreen wears off.
 Be sure to find a product that works well with your skin, as various brands can affect skin types differently.

 Be aware of your surroundings.